-I was looking for a good recipe besides soup that could help me use up the leftover veggies in my fridge.
-I also had some eggs and some pie crust so obviously I landed on making this incredible Mushroom Asparagus and Leek Quiche.
-I think quiche is a pretty simple and easy recipe that can also be doctored up to look fancy and presentable for brunch or a main dish for any meal.
-Plus, this week I have been focusing on my hubby’s favorite dishes and quiche is at the top of his list so it was the perfect plan!
+Quiche is a pretty simple and easy recipe that can be doctored up to look fancy and presentable.
+Great for brunch or a main dish for any meal.
+Plus, this week I have been focusing on my hubby’s favorite dishes and quiche is at the top of his list.
+Perfect plan!
+Wife points!